beelerb/flutter_firestore_example/README.md

 Adding "cloud_firestore: ^0.8.1" to pubspec.yaml file also helped.

-The error "registerResGeneratingTask is deprecated, use registerGeneratedResFolders(FileCollection)" comes upbut the app still runs.
+The error "registerResGeneratingTask is deprecated, use registerGeneratedResFolders(FileCollection)" comes up but the app still runs.